bkopleck/bkopleck.github.io/_posts/projects/0001-01-05-designtalks.md

 project:
   title: "Design Talks"
-  desc: "Game design-related presentations given at local game dev meetups"
+  desc: "My game design-related presentations given at local game dev meetups"
   logo: "/assets/images/projects/talks/logo.jpg"
 ---
 <p>Pineapples are delicious tropical fruit.
 There are more than a hundred varieties of pineapples that grow in varying sizes.
 The plant is indigenous to South America and is said to originate from the area between southern Brazil and Paraguay.</p>